Fisnik Maxville

 Fisnik Maxville (also known as Fisnik Maxhuni, born 1992 or 1993) is a Kosovo-Swiss film director, screenwriter and producer.

-His directorial debut The Land Within premiered at the 2022 Tallinn Black Nights Film Festival where it received the main award "Best First Film" of its category.
+His directorial debut The Land Within premiered at the 2022 Tallinn Black Nights Film Festival where it received the main award "Best First Film" of its category, followed by a nomination at the Swiss Film Awards in the "Best Music" category.

 Early life and education

 Born in Pristina, Kosovo, Fisnik fled to Switzerland with his family at the age of five.
 Growing up in Neuchâtel, their refugee status had to be renewed until obtaining Swiss citizenship in 2005.

-After a Bachelor's degree in international relations from the University of Geneva, a Master's degree in geopolitics from King's College London, he continued his studies with a Master's in film directing at ECAL/HEAD (Lausanne-Geneva/ Switzerland).
+He graduated from a Bachelor's degree in international relations from the University of Geneva followed by a Master's degree in geopolitics from King's College London.
+In 2012, he worked for the Swiss Federal Department of Foreign Affairs (DEA-DFAE) as a diplomatic trainee at the Swiss Embassy in Tokyo.

+Upon returning to Switzerland, he continued his studies with a Master's in film directing at ECAL/HEAD (Lausanne-Geneva/ Switzerland).
 During his studies he co-directed in Sarajevo a short film, Ministarstvo Sjecanja, under the mentorship of Hungarian director Béla Tarr.

 His graduation short film Lost Exile (2016) premiered in Locarno Film Festival and won a jury prize.
 The film tells the story of Hana, a Kosovar immigrant trying to illegally emigrate to Europe but is being smuggled through a prostitution ring.